Women’s Health Research

 Significant differences in women’s treatment and outcomes were found.
 Much work remains to be done to better understand the differences between men’s and women’s health.

-Researchers at Winthrop-University Hospital are focused on the need to better understand gender differences and translate that knowledge into improved medical practices and therapies.
+Researchers at NYU Winthrop Hospital are focused on the need to better understand gender differences and translate that knowledge into improved medical practices and therapies.

 Gynecologic Malignancies Research